Spicy Korean Gochujang Beef Noodles

 I like to keep the spice level fairly mild because I have such a low tolerance for spice, but you can definitely add more red pepper flakes or sriracha for extra spice.

-How to make gochujang noodles
+How to make korean gochujang beef noodles

 Make sauce.
 Meanwhile, whisk together all ingredients in a bowl and set aside.
 There may be some chunks of coconut cream, but it will melt once combined with the noodles.

 Combine.
 When the noodles are done, drain and rinse and add back to the pot.
 Add in about half of the sauce and toss to combine.
+Add in the cooked meat and the rest of the sauce and toss until well coated.

 Add your favorite veggies